ccllcc/Dimple-Project/README.md

 # Make effective data visulization
 ## Summary

-The dataset I used for this project is found on Kaggle, which contains wine quality information via 11 variables.
+The dataset I used for this project is found on Kaggle, containing air quality information of main Chinese cities from 2010 to 2015.
+I used the data for Shanghai to explore the impact of differnet weather conditions to the air quality, which is represented by PM2.5.
-I hope readers of this visualization could get a feel of what are the traits being a wine of quality.
-From 1 to 8, the higher the rank is, the better quality.

 ## Design

-Initially I took the boxplot to show the variable distribution of each quality category.
-I believe that unveil the important traits of wine charactoristics.
+Originally I have made line chart to show the seasonality, and scatter plot to reveal the bi-variable correlation, after receiving the comments, I added animation, and color encode to the line charts and scatter plot.

 ## Feedback
+What do you notice in the visualization?
+What questions do you have about the data?
+What relationships do you notice?
+What do you think is the main takeaway from this visualization?
+Is there something you don’t understand in the graphic?

 ## Resources